Guled-Mahamud/aks-youtube-clone/README.md

 ---

-## ArgoCD: GitOps Deployment to AKS
+## :black_circle: ArgoCD: GitOps Deployment to AKS

 The YouTube-clone app is deployed to AKS via **ArgoCD**, which syncs the cluster with the Kubernetes manifests in k8s-manifests/ so it always matches the Git source of truth.